dhevarghese/SAGE-MLU-Hackathon/README.md

-# Welcome to the SAGE-MLU Hackathon: Decoding Semantic Geometry in VLMs
+# **Welcome to the SAGE-MLU Hackathon!**

-## Welcome to the Hackathon!
+## **Overview**

 We're excited to have you join us for this hackathon, as part of the [**First Workshop on Structure & Generalization in Multimodal Language Understanding (SAGE-MLU)**](https://sites.google.com/view/sage-mlu-2025/home?authuser=0).
+This event is an opportunity to collaborate in small groups and explore a key research question:

+> **How do language-only models and vision-language models differ in their understanding of linguistic or conceptual phenomena?**

+To investigate this, we suggest that each team:

+1.  **Identify a specific phenomenon** where these models might behave differently.
+2.  **Develop a mini challenge set** to test this phenomenon.
+3.  **Evaluate a minimal pair of models** (e.g., Gemma vs. PaliGemma) on the challenge set.
+4.  **Present findings** at the end of the day.

+To help you get started, we’ve prepared an example setup using **PaliGemma 2-3B**, but note that inference code may vary across models.
+Refer to **`sample-inference.ipynb`** for a short walkthrough!

+### **Suggested Model Pairs**

+We encourage you to explore differences between models using these pairs:

+-   **Gemma 2** vs. **PaliGemma 2**
+-   **Qwen** vs. **Molmo**
+-   **LLaMA** vs. **LLaVA**

+(Feel free to choose different models if relevant to your task!)

+We hope that some of these ideas will spark further collaborations beyond the workshop!

+## **Sample Task Setup: Decoding Semantic Geometry in VLMs**
-We'll be exploring, implementing, and extending ideas from the paper [**"The Geometry of Categorical and Hierarchical Concepts in LLMs"**](https://arxiv.org/abs/2406.01506), published at ICLR 2025.

-This hackathon is an opportunity to dive into the representation geometry of Large Language Models (LLMs) and explore how concepts are encoded in their latent spaces.
+In this setup, we'll be exploring, implementing, and extending ideas from the paper [**"The Geometry of Categorical and Hierarchical Concepts in LLMs"**](https://arxiv.org/abs/2406.01506), published at ICLR 2025.
+We dive into the representation geometry of Large Language Models (LLMs) and explore how concepts are encoded in their latent spaces.
 By the end, we aim to have insights into the representation geometry of *Vision Language Models (VLMs)*.

 **Key Concepts & Resources:**